AuriServe/Docs/Definitions.md

-# Henlo
-Dog

-# Pure
+# Pure Function
-Of a function: Having no side effects.
-The function does not mutate input parameters or the outer scope.
+A function that has no side-effects, i.e does not mutate input parameters or the outer scope.